 What you'll find...

 - Top Tips for Keeping Kids Healthy While Traveling

 Top Tips for Keeping Kids Healthy While Traveling

 To get it started, take a sec to watch this fun video we were a part of for sharing tips and recommendations for ensure kids stay healthy and safe in the sun and more.

 Tip 1: physical activity does a world of good

 It doesn’t take much to make your body feel better when you wake up a bit sore or when you think you’ve been sitting too long on an airplane.
 Physical activity gets the blood moving and helps your body recover by moving vitamins and nutrients where it’s needed.
 The same goes for kids’ bodies.
 Keeping kids healthy while traveling starts with keeping them moving.

-In addition to the benefit of good circulation, keeping kids physically active teaches them good, healthy habits that with sustain them and keep them physically fit all life long.
-This doesn’t mean that you take you nephews on a trip with you and then figure out where they can do Cross-fit for Kids, but it’s ensuring that when you’re the adult in charge that you don’t just plop the kids in front of a screen.
+In addition to the benefit of good circulation, keeping kids physically active teaches them good, healthy habits that will sustain them and keep them physically fit all life long.
+This doesn’t mean that you take your nephews on a trip with you and then figure out where they can do Cross-fit for Kids, but it’s ensuring that when you’re the adult in charge that you don’t just plop the kids in front of a screen.
 They’ll have their whole live for that.